 Most people have at least a minor sensitivity to high histamine wines.
 That often doesn't mean you need to avoid histamine-laden wines altogether, but it does mean you need to watch your drinking more than usual.

-If you find yourself among the histamine sensitive, you can try to eat low-histamine during the day, so your overall histamine levels aren’t affected by a glass of fine red.
+If you find yourself among the histamine sensitive, you can try to eat low-histamine during the day, so your overall histamine levels aren't as affected by a glass of fine red.

 Or – if it's an option – just stick to the whites and rosés.